 Not only have rates of usage increased, opening up new markets in some of the most remote regions of the world, the ways we use our mobile devices is also evolving.
 They’ve reshaped business culture, communications, and how we shop.
 Many financial transactions begin and end on a mobile device.
 As of last July, even Google has altered their algorithms to index for mobile content first.

-If you want to remain competitive and reach your audience, you have to re-think how you design and market your website, and optimize your web presence for faster mobile traffic
+If you want to remain competitive and reach your audience, you have to rethink how you design and market your website, and optimize your web presence for faster mobile traffic

 The Impact of Mobile Computing